Publishing this post took careful thought and a few deep breaths. I encourage you to be kind, while reading it.

 BREAKING DOWN THE BREAKUP

 I never once mentioned being exclusive to him - I never even asked him if he was seeing anyone else.
 In truth, one of my fellow cast-mates asked me how everything was going, and I responded that I wasn't sure.
-I told her that, luckily, neither of us had put any pressure on the relationship.
-I was looking forward to just continuing to get to know one another.
+I told her that, luckily, neither of us had put any pressure and I was looking forward to just continuing to get to know one another.